OHNLP/n2c2_fh/README.md

 In cases where there are more than one observation for one family member category, the systems should provide those observations in separate rows.

-__[Notice] Different from the task in 2018, in the challenge of this year, the participants will need to detect negation for observations.
+__[Notice!!]
+Different from the task in 2018, in the challenge of this year, the participants will need to detect negation for observations.
 Specifically, "Negated" and "Non_Negated" should be given after each observation.
 Detalied please see the example below.__

 ### Output Format